table contains current transaction events. The table stores

 mysql> SELECT * FROM performance_schema.events_transactions_current LIMIT 1\G *************************** 1. row *************************** THREAD_ID: 26 EVENT_ID: 7 END_EVENT_ID: NULL EVENT_NAME: transaction STATE: ACTIVE TRX_ID: NULL GTID: 3E11FA47-71CA-11E1-9E33-C80AA9429562:56 XID: NULL XA_STATE: NULL SOURCE: transaction.cc:150 TIMER_START: 420833537900000 TIMER_END: NULL TIMER_WAIT: NULL ACCESS_MODE: READ WRITE ISOLATION_LEVEL: REPEATABLE READ AUTOCOMMIT: NO NUMBER_OF_SAVEPOINTS: 0 NUMBER_OF_ROLLBACK_TO_SAVEPOINT: 0 NUMBER_OF_RELEASE_SAVEPOINT: 0 OBJECT_INSTANCE_BEGIN: NULL NESTING_EVENT_ID: 6 NESTING_EVENT_TYPE: STATEMENT

 Of the tables that contain transaction event rows,

 the most fundamental.
 Other tables that contain transaction

 event rows are logically derived from the current events.
 For

-tables are collections of the most recent transaction events,
+tables are collections of the most recent transaction events

-up to a fixed number of rows.
+that have ended, up to a maximum number of rows per thread and

 table has these columns: